25-27 November 2019 | Executive seminar

-The scale of social and environmental problems is driving a sense of urgency and a frustration with old solutions.
-These challenges have legitimised a collective quest for new answers—innovations!
-With this focus on innovation has come a tendency to adopt the language of markets and business, such as social ventures, hybrid business models, and impact investing.
-But innovation is not a holy grail.
+The scale of social and environmental problems drives a sense of urgency and a frustration with old recipes.
+These challenges have legitimised a collective quest for new solutions — innovations!

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.